julianazanelatto/julianazanelatto.github.io/README.md

 I'm a content creator at @SimplificandoRedes.
-My goal is delevery pertinent content about the computing world, such as Java spring, Blockchain, RabbitMQ, complex network modeling, and more.
-These and anothers subjects are available on the Youtube Channel, and site www.simplificandorede.com/en.
+My goal is delivery pertinent content about the computing world, such as Java spring, Blockchain, RabbitMQ, complex network modeling, and more.
+These and others subjects are available on the Youtube Channel, and site www.simplificandorede.com/en.

 My main area of expertise is based on data science.
-Especifically, focus on modeling computing with complex networks.
-  Therefore, i'm aible to solve real-world problems.
-One section of this current page decribe this kind of work.
-I'm also a reasercher.
+Specifically, focus on modeling computing with complex networks.
+Therefore, i'm able to solve real-world problems.
+One section of this current page describe this kind of work.
+I'm also a researcher.
 Holding a master degree in Computational Modeling from the National Laboratory for Scientific Computing (LNCC/MCTIC) - www.lncc.br.
 Consequently, i need to be a programmer.
 So, i focus on Python, and Java (focus on Spring boot) programming languages.

 ## Sites and Social Medias

-This page is destiny to describe my projects, skills, and informations about my career.
-Check the content that I created in the Simplificando Redes site and Youtube channel.

 **Linkedin:** [link] https://www.linkedin.com/in/juliana-mascarenhas-00349426/